 Common Sense of Purpose

 We often hear about a lack of accountability, and what management can do to improve this.
-It is important to understand that the most effective form of accountability is peer to peer.
-By fostering the common sense of purpose, peer pressure will drive performance.
+It is important to understand that the most effective form of accountability is peer-to-peer.
+By fostering a common sense of purpose, peer pressure will drive performance.

 Conclusions